keu/docs/astro/create-cluster.md

 Now, add the External ID that corresponds to your new Cluster to the bottom of the existing trust policy such that the External IDs for all of your Clusters are listed.

-For example, your policy for two Astronomer Clusters might look like the following:
+For example, your policy for two Astro Clusters might look like the following:

 ```yaml
 {